Double bass: Other tuning variations

 In classical solo playing the double bass is usually tuned a whole tone higher (F♯1–B1–E2–A2).
 This higher tuning is called "solo tuning", whereas the regular tuning is known as "orchestral tuning".
-Solo tuning strings are generally thinner than regular strings.
+Modern solo tuning strings are generally thinner than regular strings.
 String tension differs so much between solo and orchestral tuning that a different set of strings is often employed that has a lighter gauge.
-Strings are always labelled for either solo or orchestral tuning and published solo music is arranged for either solo or orchestral tuning.
+Strings are almost always labelled for either solo or orchestral tuning today, previously solo tuning was intended for any string as it originates from how the standard gut strings of the era would respond to the extra tension, providing more warmth and projection.
+Published solo music is arranged for either solo or orchestral tuning with some more specialized tuning such as a tuning used by Bottesini that goes up a minor third rather than a whole step.
 Some popular solos and concerti, such as the Koussevitsky Concerto are available in both solo and orchestral tuning arrangements.
-Solo tuning strings can be tuned down a tone to play in orchestra pitch, but the strings often lack projection in orchestral tuning and their pitch may be unstable.
+Solo tuning strings can be tuned down a tone to play in orchestra pitch, but the strings often lack projection in orchestral tuning and their pitch may be unstable, wheras modern gut strings will respond properly to either given proper care when re-tuning.

 Some contemporary composers specify highly specialized scordatura (intentionally changing the tuning of the open strings).
 Changing the pitch of the open strings makes different notes available as pedal points and harmonics.
 Berio, for example, asks the player to tune their strings E1–G♯1–D2–G2 in Sequenza XIVb and Scelsi asks for both F1–A1–D2–E2 and F1–A1–F2–E2 in Nuits.

 A variant and much less-commonly used form of solo tuning used in some Eastern European countries is (A1–D2–G2–C3), which omits the low E string from orchestral tuning and then adds a high C string.
 The tololoche in Mexico (a smaller variant of the double bass) also uses the A-D-G-C tuning.
 Some bassists with five-string basses use a high C3 string as the fifth string, instead of a low B0 string.
 Adding the high C string facilitates the performance of solo repertoire with a high tessitura (range).
 Another option is to utilize both a low C (or low B) extension and a high C string.